FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 Quantitatively, comparing the total cost of running the process under each policy, the BREAKABLE policy achieves the best results.
 This is because it can fit much more consumption blocks in the cheapest hours.

 This tutorial showed a quick way to optimize the activation of processes.
-In :ref:`tut_toy_schedule_reporter`, we'll turn to something different: using *reporters* to apply transformations to data stored in sensors.
+In :ref:`tut_toy_schedule_reporter`, we'll turn to something different: using *reporters* to apply transformations to sensor data.